Earth's energy budget: Outgoing longwave radiation

 Outgoing, longwave flux radiation at the top-of-atmosphere (26–27 Jan 2012).
 Heat energy radiated from Earth (in watts per square metre) is shown in shades of yellow, red, blue and white.
 The brightest-yellow areas are the hottest and are emitting the most energy out to space, while the dark blue areas and the bright white clouds are much colder, emitting the least energy.

 Energy leaves the planet in the form of outgoing longwave radiation (OLR).
 Longwave radiation is electromagnetic thermal radiation emitted by Earth's surface and atmosphere.
 Longwave radiation is in the infrared band, but the terms are not synonymous, as infrared radiation can be either shortwave or longwave.
 Sunlight contains significant amounts of shortwave infrared radiation.
-A threshold wavelength of 4 microns is sometimes used to distinguish longwave and shortwave radiation.
+A threshold wavelength of 4 microns is sometimes used to distinguish longwave from shortwave radiation.

 Generally, absorbed solar energy is converted to different forms of heat energy.
 Some of the solar energy absorbed by the surface is converted to thermal radiation at wavelengths in the "atmospheric window"; this radiation is able to pass through the atmosphere unimpeded and directly escape to space, contributing to OLR.
 The remainder of absorbed solar energy is transported upwards through the atmosphere through a variety of heat transfer mechanisms, until some of that energy is also able to escape to space, again contributing to OLR.
 For example, heat is transported into the atmosphere via evapotranspiration and latent heat fluxes or conduction/convection processes, as well as via radiative heat transport.
 Ultimately, all outgoing energy is radiated into space in the form of longwave radiation.

 The transport of longwave radiation from Earth's surface through its multi-layered atmosphere is governed by radiative transfer equations such as Schwarzschild's equation for radiative transfer (or more complex equations if scattering is present) and obeys Kirchhoff's law of thermal radiation.

 A one-layer model produces an approximate description of OLR which yields temperatures at the surface (T_{s}=288 Kelvin) and at the middle of the troposphere (T_{a}=242 K) that are close to observed average values: